Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 	Can't build as 1 mandatory dependency is missing at ./scripts/sphinx-pre-install line 468.

-By default, it checks all the requirements for both html and PDF, including the requirements for images, math expressions and LaTeX build, and assumes that a virtual Python environment will be used.
-The ones needed for html builds are assumed to be mandatory; the others to be optional.
+By default, it checks all the woke requirements for both html and PDF, including the requirements for images, math expressions and LaTeX build, and assumes that a virtual Python environment will be used.
+The ones needed for html builds are assumed to be mandatory; the woke others to be optional.

 It supports two optional parameters: